antoniogss/data_analysis_guide/README.md

 #  Data Analysis Guide

-The 'Practical Guide for Data Analysis: Higher Education Census and ENADE' serves as a reference for the computational tools that can make working with the data provided by the SoU_Science Center more user-friendly.
+The 'Practical Guide for Data Analysis: Higher Education Census and ENADE' serves as a reference for the computational tools that can make working with the data provided by the SoU_Ciência Study Center more user-friendly.
 Its main focus is on recommending tools, software, and programming languages.

 ## Author